izzybee93/recipesblog/_posts/2021-01-01-veggie-noodle-stir-fry.md

     * 1 tsp cornflour
     * Handful of fresh coriander, chopped
     * 1 tsp sesame seeds
   directions_markdown: "1.
-Cook the rice noodles. \n2.
+Cook the rice noodles.
+Drain and rinse, then set aside. \n2.
 Slice the carrot and courgette
     into long strips, using a peeler.\n3.
 In a small jug, add the soy sauce, lime, honey, ginger and water, and stir.
 Add the cornflour and mix well.\n4.
 In a large wok, heat the sesame oil.
 Add the garlic and cook for 1 minute.
 Add the edamame